 (Please note that NONE of the pictures in this post are mine.
 No photos of the island are allowed without permission from the Navy.
 Channel Island Restoration contractors are not allowed to bring cameras of any kind.
 If you would like to see more of San Nicolas, please look through William T. Reid’s photography over at his blog Stormbruiser.com.
-He has gratuitously allowed me to include a couple of his photos here.
-He has some really amazing shots of San Nicolas Island and more!)
+He has graciously allowed me to include a couple of his photos here.)

 The Journey to San Nicolas

 Luckily, on the morning that I was flying out to the island, I managed to find the right meeting place.
 I was immediately greeted by a wonderful group of people.
 I really have to say, if you are interested in volunteering for the environment of the Channel Islands, I can’t sing the praises of Channel Islands Restoration enough.
 They are an amazing organization and I am really happy that I managed to get myself out to their trip.